 Aestheticians Name Their Top Products for Tighter Pores

 As master aesthetician Amy McLain says, "The size of our pores is usually a touchy subject."
 We know they are genetically predetermined and we can't actually change their size, but we can make them appear smaller and tighter with the help of the right products (a good facial now and then is a must too!).
-Here are eight of the top pore minimizers recommended by some of the best aestheticians in the biz.
+Here are 11 of the top pore minimizers recommended by some of the best aestheticians in the biz.

 You May Also Like: Women Are Having Their Pores 'Vacuumed' for Better Skin

 "The salicylic acid in this toner helps exfoliate skin and plump and firm fine lines.
 I even recommend using it twice a day if pores are really a problem."

 —Alexandra Wagner, aesthetician and founder of the eponymous skin-care line

 "Retinoic acid promotes cellular turnover, revealing healthy new cells and purging oil from the pores.
 This is my go-to retinoic acid for minimizing the appearance of pores and promoting skin health."